matijapiskorec/archlinux-usb/vim.md

 Move the line preceeding the line containing pattern to one line after the current cursor: `:/pattern/-1m+1` See all lines containing the match pattern in the temporary buffer: `:g/pattern`

+All of the commands above (`m`,`co`) can be used in the visual mode on the selection - it will operate on the whole line!

 Search on all lines (`%`) and replace all occurrences (`g`): `:%s/search_pattern/replace_pattern/g` Reuse the matched pattern in the replace section by using `&`: `:%s/pattern/"&"/g` Reference captured group with escaped brackets `\(\)`: `:%s/^\(\w*) \w*/\1/g`